Tessil/hat-trie/README.md

 int main() {
+    /*
-    // Map of strings to int having char as character type.
+     * Map of strings to int having char as character type.
-    // There is no support for wchar_t, char16_t, char32_t, ...
+     * There is no support for wchar_t, char16_t or char32_t yet,
+     * but UTF-8 strings will work fine.
+     */
     tsl::htrie_map<char, int> map = {{"one", 1}, {"two", 2}};
     map["three"] = 3;
     map["four"] = 4;